-Michael Joseph is an attorney with extensive experience in defending accusations of sex crimes in the New York Courts.
+Michael Joseph is an attorney with extensive experience in defending accusations of sex crimes and sexual assault in the New York Courts.
 As a New York Criminal Defense Lawyer, Michael Joseph has handled the criminal defense of both felonies and misdemeanors in New York City (Bronx, Brooklyn, Manhattan and Kings), Long Island, Rockland and Westchester including White Plains, Yonkers, Valhalla, New Rochelle, Rye, Mount Kisco, and Mount Vernon.
 If you are facing allegations that you committed a sex crime, contact us immediately.
 Additionally, never speak with the police without an attorney present.
 Early preparation greatly enhances the likelihood that your attorney will be able to prepare an effective against allegations of sexual crimes.

 Sex Crimes are some of the most difficult crimes to defend.
 An accusation is easy to make and hard to defend.
 The defense of these cases requires extensive investigation into why an accusation is being made and whether the medical evidence supports the allegation.
 A brief description of New York law concerning Sex Crimes is as follows:

 Sex crimes tend to fall into three general categories.
 First is prostitution related offenses where sexual activity is engaged for compensation.
 The next is where there is some type of sexual contact without consent.
 The third is where one actor is alleged to be unable to consent.

 RAPE AND NON-CONSENSUAL SEXUAL CONTACT

 Sexual misconduct: New York Penal Law130.20, is a Class A Misdemeanor.
 Sexual misconduct is sexual intercourse with another person without such person’s consent; or oral sexual conduct or anal sexual conduct with another person without such person’s consent; or sexual conduct with an animal or a dead human body.